saralenehan/au-components/confidentiality.md

 ## Confidentiality

+This topic gives the parties some information about confidential information -- when they can disclose it, what their obligations are and the standard to which they will be held.

+### Confidentiality Requirements

 **General obligation of confidentiality**

 - Confidential Information will be disclosed by Customer to Contractor at the discretion of the Customer.